kdoore/CS2335-Gitbook/animation_controller.md

 ###Animation Clip
 In 2D mode, we can create animation clips using sprites.
 We can use a series of sprites, where each sprite is in a slightly different position, so that when we show these sprites in a sequential loop, we see animated behavior.
 Or, we can use a single sprite, and use the Animation editor to modify some feature of the sprite over time using the dope-sheet or curves editor.

 ###Animation Component
+In order to integrate an animation with a gameObject, we need a 2D gameObject that has a Sprite Renderer, then we can add an Animation Component from the miscelaneous tab

 ###Unity 2D Animation Tutorials: